 Sec.
 118.807.
 Review, evaluation and scoring of applications by PSG Council.

 (a) Scoring Committees; Deadline.
-The PSG Council may create a scoring committee for each category of Most Vulnerable Persons and Needs and all grant applications belonging to such category shall be reviewed, scored and evaluated by said committee, provided however that no application shall be scored by fewer than three members of the PSG Council.
+The PSG Council may create a scoring committee for each category of Most Vulnerable Persons and Needs and all grant applications belonging to such category shall be reviewed, scored and evaluated by said committee.
+Each application shall be scored by a minimum of three members of the PSG Council.
 Members may be assigned by the Chair to more than one scoring committee established for a given category; however, the same group of Members (three or more) assigned to a scoring committee must score each application assigned to the committee for review.
 If a Member is unable to review, score and evaluate all of the applications assigned to a scoring committee, the Chair shall assign a new Member to replace such Member.
 The score sheets for any application completed by any such replaced Member shall not be used and the new assigned Member shall independently review, evaluate and score the applications assigned to such scoring committee.
 Members shall review, score and evaluate applications and forward completed score sheets for each application to the Grants Administrator on the third Tuesday in September of each year.

 (b) Scoring and Rankings.
 A score sheet containing the evaluation criteria together with the maximum points assigned to each criterion pursuant to Section 118.807(c) below shall be used to evaluate applications.
 Each member shall record the scores given to each criterion on the score sheet.
 The score sheet shall be retained by the Grants Administrator and made available for review as public record at such time that the scoring for all eligible applications is completed.
 Staff shall not score applications nor provide scoring suggestions to members of the PSG Council.
 The Grants Administrator shall rank each application belonging to a category of Most Vulnerable Persons and Needs from highest to lowest (e.g., first, second, third, etc.) based on the average of the scores contained on the score sheets for each application.
 Upon determining the average score for each application, the Grants Administrator shall discard any individual application score that is 20 points more or less than such average score and recalculate the average score for said application based on the remaining scores.
 The PSG Council shall establish a uniform procedure for breaking tied scores.